Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 • Supporting muscle recovery after activity in the post exercise phase.

-Papaya is to be regarded as an assistive food rather than a cure.
+Papaya should be viewed as a supportive food rather than a medical treatment.

 10. Provides nutrition of the eye